Constraints on Interstellar Sovereignty: Outer Space Treaty

 \subsection{Expansion}

-The OST limits the territorial expansion of sovereign states into space by declaring space as a global commons for peaceful, collaborative, and scientific purposes.
+The OST limits the territorial expansion of sovereign states into space and declares space as free for exploration and use by all states.
 These provisions are described in Articles I and II, which apply equally to all regions of space.
 The OST does not provide any unique guidance for interstellar space, as interstellar travel was a remote possibility when the treaty was drafted, but instead the wording of Articles I and II applies to any region of space, which should apply equally to interplanetary as well as interstellar space.

-Article I of the OST requires that ``outer space, including the Moon and other celestial bodies'' is the ``province of all mankind,'' which requires ``free access'' on a ``basis of equality'' and includes ``freedom of scientific investigation.''
-The phrase ``province of all mankind'' establishes space as a shared domain, so that exploration and use of space must be ``for the benefit and in the interests of all countries''; nevertheless, legal scholars generally do not interpret Article I as an obligation for technology transfer or economic redistribution from spacefaring to nonspacefaring states.
-One of the reasons for the failure of the Moon Agreement was the attempt to re-define space as the ``common heritage of mankind,'' which would have obligated economic redistribution from spacefaring activities under governance of a new international space authority.
+Article I of the OST requires that ``the exploration and use of outer space, including the Moon and other celestial bodies'' is the ``province of all mankind,'' which requires ``free access'' on a ``basis of equality'' and includes ``freedom of scientific investigation.''
+The phrase ``province of all mankind'' requires that the activities of exploring and using of space must be ``for the benefit and in the interests of all countries,'' so that no state can deny another access to conduct such activities in space; nevertheless, legal scholars generally do not interpret Article I as an obligation for technology transfer or economic redistribution from spacefaring to nonspacefaring states.
+One of the reasons for the failure of the Moon Agreement was the attempt to classify the moon and celestial bodies in the solar system (other than Earth) as the ``common heritage of mankind'' and obligated economic redistribution from spacefaring activities under governance of a new international regime.
 Common heritage principles remain absent in the OST, so Article I maintains the equality of access to space for all without any further obligations between states.